-If you want to participate in a particular activity or event, let your foster parent or other caregiver know ahead of time.
+If you want to participate in a particular activity or event, let your resource parent or other caregiver know ahead of time.
 If you let them know ahead of time, they have more time to consider it, support you if appropriate, and even help arrange for transportation if needed.
-If you do not think some of the rules or decisions your foster parents or other caregivers make are fair, respectfully talk with your caregiver and FSW caseworker about it.
+If you do not think some of the rules or decisions your resource parents or other caregivers make are fair, respectfully talk with your caregiver and caseworker about it.

-Some tips to help you through foster care...
 "You do have rights.
-Look at your situation from the adults" view.
-Be happy with yourself and don't depend on others to make you happy. ◆Akala, Vilonia◆
+Look at your situation from the adults' view.
+Be happy with yourself and don't depend on others to make you happy.

+♦Akala, Vilonia♦